Cookzz/flutter-notepad/README.md

 # Flutter Notepad

-This project is just used to learn flutter.

-It may also help serve as reference in the future.
+This branch will follow closely to master but it is generally used to merge dev code with production code to resolve conflicts and make sure that the final code has no issues to push the master branch.